vl4ds/Documentation/device-type-developers-guide/z-wave-primer.rst

-This document covers some important aspects of the Z-Wave application-level standard that you may come in contact with when developing device type handlers for Z-Wave devices.
+This document covers some important aspects of the Z-Wave application-level standard that you may come in contact with when developing device handlers for Z-Wave devices.
 If you are already familiar with Z-Wave development, you can learn how SmartThings integrates with it in `Building Z-Wave Device
-Types <building-z-wave-device-types.html>`__.
+Handlers <building-z-wave-device-handlers.html>`__.

 Command Classes
 ---------------